cyb3rr31a/cyb3rr31a/README.md

 - **ML Engineering** skills, especially working with **big data** technologies
 - **Full-Stack Software Development** with **React.js** and **Next.js**

-**Fun Fact:** When I'm not coding, you can find me enjoying a good book. 📚
+**Fun Fact:** When I'm not coding, you can find me watching a good movie. 📚

 ---